CFO Tips

 Optimising IT Costs Through Vendor Management and Contract Negotiations

-A 2023 IDC study found that 38 percent of enterprise IT budgets are spent on unused or underutilised technology—highlighting the critical role of vendor audits and contract reviews in IT budget efficiency.
+An IDC study found that 38 percent of enterprise IT budgets are spent on unused or underutilised technology, highlighting the critical role of vendor audits and contract reviews in IT budget efficiency.
+With 67% of CIOs citing cost optimisation as their top priority, the emphasis has shifted from simply spending more to spending smarter, and vendor management is one of the highest-return areas where finance leaders can drive meaningful savings.

 Measuring the Success of Long-Term IT Budgets